One of the first museums we have ever visited with the kids was the

 Be famous for the day by starring on the cover of The Engineer magazine – we had a lot of fun here too, taking photos and sometimes pulling funny faces.

-‘Fix’ a train as part of the hands on ‘fixer’ challenge – and you even have a checklist of jobs that need to be done in order to fix the problem.
-And the problem changes, because in real life is the same, right?
+‘Fix’ a train is part of the hands-on ‘fixer’ challenge.
+Kids even have a checklist of jobs that need to be done in order to fix the problem.
+And the problem changes because in real life is the same, right?

 Plan a greener and happier city – and trust me, it’s not easy!
-You have a specific budget and you need to spend it on green spaces, transport and facilities in order to have happy inhabitant and a healthy environment.
+You have a specific budget and you need to spend it on green spaces, transport and facilities.
+The goal is to have happy inhabitant and a healthy environment.

 (At least) One hour later (no, I’m not kidding, nor exaggerating) you will reach the “On the surface” area, which is divided into two zones: 1900 to 1945 and after 1945.
 Here you will find old vehicles and it’s really interesting to see them this close.